 The average motorist is probably unacquainted with applying for an auto insurance claim, certainly not one that involves extraordinary medical costs from a severe traffic accident.
 And, since the majority of drivers have yet to be involved in a serious car, truck or motorcycle crash, if and when it does occur, it is doubtful that the typical accident victim is knowledgeable on the subject of traffic-related injury claims.
-This is likely why the law offices of Lebowitz & Mzhen, LLC, are contacted by injured people concerned about their mounting medical expenses from a car accident; some car accident victims decide to call a personal injury lawyer they believe they have received a “low-ball” settlement offer from an auto insurance carrier.
+This is likely why the law offices of Lebowitz & Mzhen Personal Injury Lawyers, are contacted by injured people concerned about their mounting medical expenses from a car accident; some car accident victims decide to call a personal injury lawyer they believe they have received a “low-ball” settlement offer from an auto insurance carrier.

 Because most drivers who are hurt in a roadway collision are likely first-time accident victims, their having never submitted an accident-related injury claim would not be surprising in the least.
 However, this doesn’t mean that one should wait to be involved in a bad car or trucking wreck to become familiar with the process of making a claim after an injury accident.
 While it is true that many people have no idea where exactly to start when approaching an injury-related auto accident claim, it is also true that understanding the claim/settlement process will help make things easier, especially if one finds himself suffering from the effects of a serious injury accident.

 As experienced Baltimore personal injury attorneys, we know that understanding the insurance claims process can only improve the odds of having one’s car, truck or motorcycle injury claim settled expeditiously and, most important, in a fair manner.
 If you have never been a party to a personal injury/auto insurance claim, learning about the process ahead of time may be helpful in the future.
 If you have been badly hurt in a roadway collision, and have yet to make a claim, then some of this information may help you as well.